joshualmitchell/joshualmitchell.github.io/_posts/2020-03-28-andy-matuschaks-evergreen-note-taking-system-on-roam.md

 In traditional note taking systems, you spend most of your time pigeonholing notes into categories (you'll still probably have trouble finding them) and merging duplicates (to keep yourself sane).

-In the Evergreen System, you spend most of your time doing "productive" work, like fleshing out your ideas and connecting the dots - the organization takes care of itself.
+In the Evergreen System, you spend most of your time doing "productive" work, like fleshing out your ideas and connecting the dots.
+The organization takes care of itself.

 ### The problem with existing note taking systems